Dauntless: The Battle of Midway: Production

 Dauntless: The Battle of Midway was written primarily by Mike Phillips with the help of Adam Klein who created the screenplay.
 Phillips had a personal interest in the story of Midway due to a close connection with the family of Ensign Ramsay who fought in the battle.
 For 15 years, he had worked to adapt the real-life story into a film project.

-Douglas SB-2 Dauntless (B-11) from the Bombing Squadron 6 (VB-6) on U.S.S.
-Enterprise (CV-6) was assigned to pilot Ensign (ENS) Thomas Wesley Ramsay and Aviation Machinist's Mate (AMM2c) Radio-Gunner Sherman Lee Duncan.
-On June 4, 1942, Ramsay led his squadron of SBDs in the attack on the Japanese aircraft carrier Kaga.
-Subsequently suffering the same fate as most of his squadron, Ramsay and Duncan were shot down.
-The two aviators spent eight days in open water before being rescued by a PBY piloted by a former high school classmate of Ramsay's.
-In April 1943, Ensign Ramsay received the Navy Cross.

-Authenticity was ensured by the use of original after-action reports as the screenplay of Adrift (working title) was developed.
+Authenticity was ensured by the use of original after-action reports as the screenplay was developed.
 The reports were written by Lt.
 Richard Halsey Best, Lt.
 W. Earl Gallaher, Captain George Murray and Admiral Raymond A. Spruance.

-Both Lt.
-Richard Halsey Best and Lieutenant W. Earl Gallaher launched from USS Enterprise, commanding the SBD Dauntless dive bombers attacks.
-Captain George Dominic Murray was the commanding officer on the USS Enterprise while Admiral Raymond A. Spruance commanded Task Force 16 at the Battle of Midway, comprising the carriers Enterprise and Hornet.

 A brief contemporary account of the Attack on Pearl Harbor was shown in its original black-and-white newsreel-like footage, but the remainder of the film was in color.
 Due to budget restrictions, heavy reliance on CGI was used for all flight sequences.
 An effort was evident to accurately depict period military colors, markings with replica military hardware and armament.

 Two full-scale models were built, with the main cockpit section of the SBD Dauntless recreated and the interior cockpit and radio station of the PBY Catalina also built as a mock-up.
 During location shooting, the ocean scenes were filmed outside Los Angeles as well as in a pool for closeups.
 Cinematographer Jason Newfield used a variety of ingenious camera platforms mounted on life preservers, dinghy and a yacht to achieve a realistic account of the stranded and drifting Navy crew.
 Three views of the crewmen in the water were from directly overhead using a drone, at water level and underwater.

 Reception

 Release

-Dauntless: The Battle of Midway did not see wide theatrical release, being mainly distributed through home media and streaming services.
+Dauntless: The Battle of Midway was released direct to video in October 2019.
 A DVD and Blu-ray edition was offered that included additional alternate endings, and two featurettes that documented the making of the film.
 Worldwide release of the film followed, including editions for Germany, Austria and Switzerland.
+It sold well on home video, bringing in an estimated $2,767,967 in DVD and Blu-ray sales.